aeturrell/python4DS/quarto.md

 | `true` | True |
 | `false` | False |

-Although it's a bit clunky, it's also possible to insert code results in-line with text.
+It's also **possible to insert code results in-line with text**.
 Here's a minimal example of that.

 ````markdown
 ---